-By the time Michael Jackson had started work on what would be our Album of the Month, Off The Wall, rumours about the demise of his band of brothers had been circulating.
+By the time Michael Jackson had started work on what would be Off The Wall rumours about the demise of his band of brothers had been circulating.
 This was off the back of big success as The Jacksons’ LP Destiny had produced the R&B hit “Blame it on the Boogie” and the Top Ten mega-hit “Shake Your Body (Down To The Ground)”, written by Michael and Randy.
 The album itself peaked at number 11 on the Billboard Pop Albums Chart and number 3 on the R&B chart and was the first platinum seller by the group.
 Despite this unprecedented success, Destiny would be the last time that the brothers would enjoy Michael’s undivided attention.

 Michael had released four solo albums with his first label Motown: 1972’s Got to Be There and Ben, 1973’s Music & Me, and the last solo effort under the imprint 1975’s Forever, Michael.
 But with The Jackson’s new label Epic, Michael seized the opportunity to turn the page.
 Following the path the record company had projected for him, Michael set off on his own to start afresh and create an album that reflected who he’d become, both personally and musically as he entered his twenties.